 What Is Interventional Pain Management?

 Comprehensive and interventional pain management helps people who have been in pain for a long time.
 It also helps people who are in moderate to severe pain but haven’t responded to other conservative treatments.
 These advanced procedures get at the root cause of your pain, solving it at the source.
 We offer a host of interventional pain treatment options, recommended for your unique situation based on cutting edge pain treatment research.
+Please note the best way to determine your treatment plan is to meet with an experienced Pain Specialist to discuss your individual situation.
+Not all procedures are offered at all locations.

 Interventional Pain Management Using Pain-Relief Injections